-Gwynt y Môr is a 750-megawatt wind farm located 8 miles (13 kilometers) off the coast of North Wales.
+Gwynt y Môr is a 750-megawatt wind farm located 13km off the coast of North Wales.
 With 160 wind turbines, it is the second largest offshore wind farm in the world.

 Several high-voltage alternating current (HVAC) transmission voltage options and high-voltage direct current (HVDC) technologies were evaluated in terms of cost, maintenance, reliability, constructability, adaptability, and technology availability.